debt-consolidation

 How does debt consolidation work?

-As an example, say you have three forms of personal debt:
+For example, imagine you have three forms of personal debt:

 Which lenders offer debt consolidation loans?